Christopher West: Support

+Bishop Ronald Gainer of West's hometown Roman Catholic Diocese of Harrisburg wrote a letter of good standing supporting West.

+Criticism

-Theologian David L. Schindler charged that West promotes a "pansexualist tendency" that ties all important human and supernatural activity back to sex without making necessary distinctions.
+Theologian David L. Schindler charged West with promoting a "pansexualist tendency" that ties all important human and supernatural activity back to sex without making necessary distinctions.

-Moral theologian Dr. Janet Smith defended West, saying his work is "completely sound" and that she found Schindler's response "puzzling."
-Smith, in her response to Schindler's critique, says that Schindler "provides a list of his objections to West’s theology without citing one text to substantiate his charges...As it stands, I do not find that his concerns correspond with what I have read in West’s work or heard in his lectures."

 Dr. Alice von Hildebrand, widow of Catholic theologian Dietrich von Hildebrand, has said West's approach has become too self-assured.
 She criticized his presentations as irreverent and insensitive to the "tremendous dangers" of concupiscence.

-Theologian Michael Waldstein, who wrote the definitive translation of The Theology of the Body, addressed Schindler’s remarks in an essay published on InsideCatholic.com.
-Waldstein said that Schindler’s essay was a "blanket negative statement" that made "sweeping accusations" against a position he did not recognize as West’s.